mobiliabrus/tourbook/docs/1-tour.md

 <a-map driving="13.9181208,100.6009837,A1 Bus|13.802285,100.5545711,Mo Chit"></a-map>

-Taking the A1 Bus, I arrived in there in early October 2013.
-On the first day, I suddenly found myself in an environment without Chinese.
-I felt like I had developed a loss of speech and couldn't even open my mouth.
-I stayed in a simple room that night.
-It was very noisy outside with the sound of tuk-tuks playing music, drunken people causing a racket, and doors slamming.
-I went to bed early, but when I woke up and looked at my watch, I found that it was still lively outside at 3 a.m.
+The first feeling after leaving Don Mueang Airport is heat.
+The bus drives on the right side, so you have to get on the bus from the left door.
+Take the A1 bus to mo Chit, then change to the BTS to get to your destination.
+I have taken this route many times.

+On the first day, I rarely spoke and didn't say much; I wasn't used to communicating in English yet.

+I am staying in a cramped room at a hostel, and outside my window at night, it is especially noisy - there are tuk-tuks blasting music loudly, drunk people laughing and arguing.
+I managed to get some sleep, but was awakened by the commotion outside.
+When I looked at my watch, it was already midnight, but the outside world was still as lively as daytime.

 This is it.
 Bangkok, good-time city.
 Gateway to Southeast Asia.
 Where dollars and Duetsmarks get turned into counterfeit watches and genuine scars.

 ### PRATUNAM

-The next day, I felt that I could communicate in some simple English.
-I also moved from Sukhumvit to Pratunam.
+Early the next morning, I moved to a hotel near Pratunam.
+The hotel was located on a busy street with a market below.
+There were crowds of people constantly walking by, and the road was filled with vendors selling their wares.
+You had to navigate through the crowds and gaps in between to get around.

 <a-hotel name="Baiyoke Suite Hotel" date="2013-10-09" nights="3" points="13.7530194,100.5373002"></a-hotel>

-Racers, traffic whistle, dove and the air-conditioning.
-Noises can be heard through the sealed window of 9th floor.
+The horn honking of cars, the whistles sounding for traffic direction, the chirping of doves, the humming of air conditioning and refrigerators, the shutting doors in other rooms, and the elevator's beep all filled the silence in the room with noise.

-> _"What do you want?
-Sell passport?
-Tickets?
+"What do you want?
+Take a ride?
+Spots?
 You want silk?
 I'll take you to the best silk place?
 Diamonds?
 Come with me, get presents for girlfriend.
 Maybe no girlfriend.
 You want a girl, no problem.
 Good time.
-Boy girl fucking no problem..."_
+Boy girl fucking no problem..."
+When you walk on the street, there are always people of different colors trying to talk to you.

 ### COWBOY

-I met a white guy there who said he working in Chongqing.
-He's a farang, and he's waiting for his Thai girlfriend.
-We drinked till the thai girl come.

-"Why are you taking a trip by yourself", he asked.
-I was traveling alone for two reasons.
-First of all, being alone allows you more opportunity to absorb your experiences on a personal level.
-Secondly, and this I felt acutely at that moment, there was no one who wanted to go with me.
+In the evening, I went to Cowboy Street, a short red-light district.
+I found a seat and ordered a bottle of beer.
+Across from me, a Caucasian man sat and greeted me.
+We started chatting, and to my surprise, he worked in Chongqing.
+He departed as soon as his 'Thai wife' showed up.

 ### NANA

-### Flight

-<a-map walking="13.7284643,100.5339654,Sala Daeng|13.7275959,100.5336985,Flight Experience"></a-map>

 ### UNNIE